prateek147/prateek147.github.io/source/_posts/2014-03-18-ios-application-security-part-31-the-problem-with-using-third-party-libraries-for-securing-your-apps.markdown

 ---
 layout: post
-title: "IOS Application Security Part 31 - The problem with using third party libraries for securing your apps"
+title: "iOS Application Security Part 31 - The problem with using third party libraries for securing your apps"
 date: 2014-03-18 17:40
 comments: true
 categories: [security]